NVComputing/nvcomputingsite/resources/acsl/graphtheory.md

 taken to get from one vertex to another.

 *Sparse* graphs are graphs that have relatively few edges present, whereas *dense* graphs have most edges present.
 *Complete* graphs have all edges present.
-All edges means that there is an edge connecting every pair of two vertices.
+'All edges' means that there is an edge connecting every pair of vertices.

 | Sparse | Dense | Complete |
 | --- | --- | --- |